 ]ends the list.

-^in a list by placing anywhere except first after the
+^in a list by placing it anywhere except after the opening

-- Beware that a range must be specified from low value to high
+Beware that a range must be specified from low value to high value:

 [z-a]does not match any character at all, preventing the entire glob from matching.